8 Reasons Why a Car Won’t Start

 The easiest way to check the functionality of your fuel pump is to get in your car, shut the door, and turn the accessory on.
 At this time, you should hear a humming sound.
 This is the electric priming of your fuel pump.
 This puts the correct starting fuel pressure on the fuel rail on the engine.

-If you do not hear a humming sound, the next thing would be to open the hood and locate the fuel rail.
-On the fuel rail, a Schrader valve is often used to connect fuel pressure gauges.
+If you do not hear a humming sound, the next step is to open the hood and locate the fuel rail.
+A Schrader valve is often used on the fuel rail to connect fuel pressure gauges.

 Lastly, check your fuel pump fuse if you don’t hear a humming with your accessory on and/or if you don’t have fuel at the Schrader valve on the fuel rail.
 Fuses are the easiest first-step diagnostic tests.
-Typically fuse panels are under the hood.
+Typically, fuse panels are under the hood.
 There is typically a fuse box cover, and under the lid is a fuse legend you can follow to help determine what fuse is where and what amps they are.
-If this is not present on your fuse box cover, there is a legend in your operator’s manual.
+If this is not on your fuse box cover, there is a legend in your operator’s manual.

 5. Clogged Fuel Filter or Injector